Learning about the Rollocam App

 Stop Motion Mode

 Tracking mode is available in phone mode exclusively.
 In the generic case the wheels are set to cause the Rollocam H-2 to spin in a circle.
-However, its really up to you.
-With the front camera activated the system will try to keep a face in the middle of the screen, by moving the system with the goal of centering the face.
+However, it's really up to you.
+With the front camera activated the system will attempt to keep a face in the middle of the screen, by moving the system with the goal of centering the face.
 Tracking can be done with the camera in portrait or landscape, however in landscape mode, please orient the phone so that the phone "home" button is on the right side.

 When "Record" is pressed a 1920 x 1080 video is recorded from the front camera.
 When "Stop" is pressed the recording stops and the video is saved to your photo gallery.
 You can use the tracking mode up close or from a distance.
 The distance is variable and it matters on things such as available light.
-More than one face in the capture frame may cause the Rollocam to ocilate between the faces.
+More than one face in the capture frame may cause the Rollocam to oscillate between the faces.